 This study examines how global supply chain conditions influence the transmission of US monetary policy during the pre-pandemic period.
 We find that elevated supply chain pressures amplify the standard effects of monetary policy shocks on macroeconomic outcomes.
-This amplification arises from an intensification of the credit channel, as financial variables related to the cost of external finance become more sensitive to monetary policy when supply chain conditions are strained.
-Firm-level estimates of the investment response to monetary policy further support this conclusion.
-Despite the presence of outliers and other confounding factors, our findings hold when extending the sample beyond 2020.
+For instance, peak effects on output and prices are 160 and 30 percent larger, respectively, when supply chains are stressed.
+This amplification arises from an intensification of the credit channel, as financial variables related to the cost of external finance become more sensitive to monetary policy under heightened supply chain pressures.
+For example, the peak response of the excess bond premium doubles in magnitude.
+Firm-level estimates further support this conclusion, with investment becoming three times more responsive to monetary policy shocks when supply chains are strained.
+When extending the sample beyond March 2020, the amplification effect becomes larger and occurs at longer lag lengths.

-Keywords: Monetary policy, supply chain disruption, credit channel JEL Codes: E52, E23, E30
+Keywords: Monetary policy, supply chain disruptions, credit channel JEL Codes: E52, E23, E30

-^{}We thank seminar participants at UNC Greensboro, Grand Valley State University, the 2023 SNDE Symposium, and at the St Louis Fed for helpful comments and discussions.
-In addition, we thank Vladimir Smirnyagin for sharing their data on disrupted trade pairs with us.
+^{}We thank seminar participants at UNC Greensboro, Grand Valley State University, Central Michigan University, the University of Mississippi, the 2023 SNDE Symposium, and the St Louis Fed for helpful comments and discussions.
+In addition, we thank Vladimir Smirnyagin and Christoph Grosse Steffen for sharing their data

-[†]University of North Carolina at Greensboro, s_laumer@uncg.edu.

-[‡]Eastern Michigan University, mschaff5@emich.edu.
+[†]University of North Carolina at Greensboro, 516 Stirling Street, Greensboro, NC 27412, USA, s_laumer@uncg.edu. [‡]Corresponding Author, Eastern Michigan University, 703 Pray-Harrold, Ypsilanti, MI 48197, USA, mschaff5@emich.edu.